Follow Our Elephant’s Journey

 • Female elephants are highly gregarious, and their social bonds and associations strengthen with time.

-• Ensuring that Punch and Mikki remain together and get the chance to live with more elephants as they enter the later stages of their lives is a top priority.
+• Ensuring that Punch and Mikki remain together and get the chance to live with more elephants as they enter the later stages of their lives is top priority.

 • The Elephant Sanctuary will offer Mikki and Punch the companionship of a herd.